-Every legal obligation you must meet as a private landlord in England.
-Penalties, deadlines, and exactly what you need to do — all in one place.
+Every legal obligation your properties must meet.
+Penalties, deadlines, and exactly what needs to happen — all in one place.

 Click any obligation below for full details, deadlines, and step-by-step guidance.